grommunio/grommunio-cui/docs/MANUAL.rst

 The Console User Interface (CUI)
 ================================

-This manual describes how to work with the grammm console user interface.
+This manual describes how to work with the grommunio console user interface.

 1 Mainscreen
 ------------